solacecommunity/spring-cloud-stream-request-reply/README.md

 ![reply topic replace wildcard](doc/replyTopicWithWildcards.png)

 #### For replier
 In general, if you want to answer to a message, you do not need this library.
-Instead you can simply send the response to the topic defined in the reply to header and reply all requested header.
+Instead, you can simply send the response to the topic defined in the reply to header and reply all requested header.

-However, the method `RequestReplyMessageHeaderSupportService.wrap` from this library can support in creating the response with properly setting the message headers, as well as with substituting variables in dynamic topics.
+However, the methods `RequestReplyMessageHeaderSupportService.wrap` and `RequestReplyMessageHeaderSupportService.wrapList`
+from this library can support in creating the response with properly setting the message headers, as well as with substituting variables in dynamic topics.

-By default the wrapping function will set the correlationId and reply destination headers of the message.
+By default, the wrapping function will set the correlationId and reply destination headers of the message.
+In case of multi responses the header for totalReplies and replyIndex will be set as well.
 Additional headers can be configured to be copied from the request by setting `spring.cloud.stream.requestReply.copyHeadersOnWrap` accordingly, e.g.:

 ```properties
 spring.cloud.stream.requestReply.copyHeadersOnWrap=encoding,yetAnotherHeader